#DVpit

 A: On the web browser, if you expand your post, you will see a bar at the bottom showing bold numbers with likes, reposts, and comments:By clicking on the bold number next to reposts or likes, you will see which accounts have liked and reposted your pitch.Q: Can I support other pitches?

-A: You are welcome to comment or quote repost other pitches but you cannot like or repost any pitches.
+A: You are welcome to comment or quote post other pitches but you cannot like or repost any pitches.
 Please leave that to requesting agents and editors!Q: An agent liked my pitch but rejected a previous query.
 Can I still send them my new query package?

 A: If you have revised since they rejected a previous query, most agencies are happy to take a look.
 Please check their guidelines and then make a decision.
 If you are doubtful, you can ask the requesting agent by following the instructions below.Q: What do I do if more than one agent from the same agency requests my work?